 Women are often hindered by gender biases in the entrepreneurship space, but we know that women are born leaders and natural innovators.
 That’s why we launched the Women’s Entrepreneurship Initiative.

 Launched in 2018, this platform celebrates female-led ventures, old and new; empowers generations of female entrepreneurs by providing them with mentorships, scholarships, and valuable resources like a quarterly newsletter; and facilitates connections for entrepreneurial-minded women within Northeastern’s robust entrepreneurial ecosystem.

 Something for Everyone

-In the Spring of 2020, we partnered with the Office of Alumni Relations to bring you Northeastern’s Masterclasses in Innovation, Leadership, and Entrepreneurship series (MILEs), a compilation of interesting discussions around business, expertise, and perspectives of university alumnae and others in our community.
+Amid the pandemic, we partnered with the Office of Alumni Relations to bring you Northeastern’s Masterclasses in Innovation, Leadership, and Entrepreneurship series (MILEs), a compilation of interesting discussions around business, expertise, and perspectives of university alumnae and others in our community.

 Open to all, these educational and engaging modules touch on topics ranging from the benefits of self-compassion and exploring resilience during trying times to pitching investment ideas in the venture capital field and managing side hustles, allowing viewers to learn something new, gain deeper understanding of meaningful information, and apply this knowledge in their personal and professional lives.
 Click here to learn more.